Plagiarism Prevention Program

-- To complete the educational modules, the student must evaluate the information provided and then take a quiz over the material.
-All quizzes are a series of five multiple-choice questions, and the student must get all five questions correct.
-If a quiz is not completed correctly the first time, the student may re-evaluate the material and take the quiz again.
-The student will be able to progress to the next module only once all five questions are answered correctly.
+- The course is broken up into modules that inform the student about various components necessary to write with integrity.
+To complete the educational modules, the student must evaluate the information provided and then complete assignments over the concepts of each module.
+The student will be able to progress to the next module only once the assignment for the current module are completed successfully.
 Again, this process is self-guided, so each student’s time commitment and attention to the material may drastically influence how long he or she is in the program.

-- Once the quiz for the final educational module has been completed successfully, the final assessment will unlock.
+- Once all educational modules have been completed successfully, the final assessment will unlock.
 At this point, the student will be informed of the requirements of the final writing assignment and may begin work on this project, a five-page research paper over academic integrity.
 This paper must illustrate what the student learned through the course of the Plagiarism Prevention Program and demonstrate his or her ability to complete a research essay with appropriate source use and citation.

-- As the student works through the drafting process of this assignment, make sure to check that the essay is meeting the paper requirements (these details are provided in the Plagiarism Prevention Writing Assignment Module).
-Once a student has achieved a strong draft of the essay that he or she believes has met the assignment requirements, the student will submit the essay through WorldClassRoom, where the Plagiarism Prevention Program Specialist will review the assignment and assess how well the draft meets the program requirements.* A rubric will be used to help illustrate to the student where the essay is missing requirements, needs improvement in certain criteria, or has met expectations.
+- Once a student has achieved a strong draft of the essay that he or she believes has met the assignment requirements, the student will submit the essay through WorldClassRoom, where the Plagiarism Prevention Program Specialist will review the assignment and assess how well the draft meets the program requirements.* A rubric will be used to help illustrate to the student where the essay is missing requirements, needs improvement in certain criteria, or has met expectations.
 In addition to this rubric, the student will receive direct commentary from the PPP Specialist on the content of the drafts as well as recommendations and instructions on how the essay can be revised to meet the expectations of the program.

-- The student will then carefully assess the feedback provided by the PPP Specialist and make qualitative changes that work toward meeting any requirements that needed further improvement.* At this time, a student might consider using the Writing Center if he or she would like additional assistance in problem areas or may be required by the PPP Specialist to do so.
-Otherwise, each student must bear in mind that this drafting process (submitting a draft, receiving the specialist’s feedback, revising further, and submitting again) will typically be repeated a number of times, with the PPP Specialist providing feedback with each new draft.
+- The student will then carefully assess the feedback provided by the PPP Specialist and make qualitative changes that work toward meeting any requirements that needed further improvement.* Each student must bear in mind that this drafting process (submitting a draft, receiving the specialist’s feedback, revising further, and submitting again) will typically be repeated a number of times, with the PPP Specialist providing feedback with each new draft.
 The student will be asked to continue to revise the essay until the specialist has noted that the submission meets all program expectations.

 * If clear plagiarism is present in a PPP submitted draft, the student will not receive feedback and will be referred to the Academic Honesty Board.